jihoonkim/DataMed-Admixture/README.md

 ### Output
 the analysis produces two file names after the input file
 * output_cohortname.txt provides the admixture level of each subject for each reference population
-* output_summary_cohortname.txt provides the cohort-wide cumulative admizture fraction as well as the diversity score.
+* output_summary_cohortname.txt provides the cohort-wide cumulative admixture fraction as well as the diversity score.

 ### Example Input Data